Why is Jan Akkerman's 1977 eponymously titled release, Jan Akkerman, my tenth favorite album of all-time?

 The quirky but essential percussion work from Neppe Noya.

-The recording, engineering and production: Mega kudos to
+The recording, engineering and production: Mega kudos to Richard DeBois and Jan Schuurman.

 My review of this album for ProgArchives:

-"Pavane" [10/10].
+Side 1 ends with the gorgeous, etheric (not unlike some of Jean-Luc Ponty's work around this time) "Pavane" [10/10].
 The swirling keys accompanying Jan's chorus statement are too cool!
 Treated guitar effects not unfamiliar to the later Focus days, strumming not unlike the amazing Eli work, Jan is all over the fretboard and time-space continuum with this one.